Polaris-algedi/Happy_birthday/Jornal.md

 The journey into media queries and specificity was both challenging and enlightening.
 It's fascinating how conditional CSS rules can transform the appearance of the website based on screen size.
 Toggling between large and small views provided a valuable hands-on experience, ensuring that design elements appear appropriately at different sizes.

+The exploration into HTML5's semantic elements has added a layer of sophistication to code organization.
+It's rewarding to use elements like `<header>` and `<footer>` to give a clearer structure to web pages.

+Understanding "float inherit" provides insights into how elements interact within their containers, contributing to more controlled layouts.

+The concept of specificity in CSS is a powerful tool for fine-tuning styles.
+Being mindful of specificity ensures that style changes are applied where intended without unintentional side effects.

 **Collaboration and Communication:**
 Solo development at this stage, no collaboration involved.